-Teaching by: Tutor: Your tutor will assign each specified criteria a point from one to five.
-One is low achievement of the criteria and five represents high achievement of the criteria.
-Date Topic EVALUATION CRITERIA PLANNING (20) Research is relevant, current, accurate, and defensible.
-A wide variety of resources used (used original resources) (e.g., two academic journal articles, if appropriate).
+EVALUATION CRITERIA PLANNING (20)

+Presentation is relevant, current, accurate, and defensible.
+A wide variety of resources used (used at least five original resources).
+Relevant, current, defensible, appropriate academic research is included in presentation.
 Assessed the learning needs of the group.
 Developed an appropriate teaching strategy to aid in study of the topic assigned.

+IMPLEMENTATION (70)

-IMPLEMENTATION (70) Establishes an environment conducive to learning.
+Establishes an environment conducive to learning.
 Introduces the topic and relates to an immediate need, problem, or deficit.
 It has meaning to the student.
-Learning goals are clear.
-Relates new material to previous knowledge.
+Learning goals are clear. · · Relates new material to previous knowledge.
 Applies material to the health situation.
 Demonstrates a solid knowledge of the material presented and understanding of the research.
 Relates material being presented to curriculum concepts.

 Teaching strategies enhance learning the material being taught.
 Teaching aids are clear, organized, and enhance learning.

-Uses strategies to get group members involved (asks questions/comments to stimulate discussion and critical thinking).
+Uses strategies to get group members involved (asks critical thinking questions).
+Stimulates discussion.
 Energizes group.
 Deals effectively with questions or issues raised by the group.

-Learner feels valued.

 Summarizes the main points.
 Speaks in a confident, articulate manner.

+EVALUATION (10)

-EVALUATION (10) Evaluates immediately following the teaching session and identifies strengths and areas to work on.
+Evaluates immediately following the teaching session and identifies strengths and areas to work on.
 Discusses teaching strategies and rationale for use with topic.
 Examines principles of teaching and learning utilized.

-Total 100 100 100 100 100
+Total 100 100 100 100

 Average

-Final Grade 20
+Final Grade